Sara Zabarino

-Sara Zabarino (born 1 August 1999) is an Italian female javelin thrower that won gold medal at the 2019 European Throwing Cup at under-23 level with her new personal best, 58.62 m, that is the 10th best world performance of the year and 4th all-time in Italy lists.
+Sara Zabarino (born 1 August 1999) is an Italian javelin thrower who won a gold medal at the 2019 European Throwing Cup at under-23 level with her new personal best, 58.62 m, that is the 10th best world performance of the year and 4th all-time in Italy lists.

+Since August 2023, she has been a member of the track and field team at the University of Southern California, United States.

 Biography

-On 10 July 2018 she qualifies for the final of the javelin throw at the 2018 IAAF World U20 Championships in Tampere, with the best measure among the participating athletes.
+On 10 July 2018 she qualified for the final of the javelin throw at the 2018 IAAF World U20 Championships in Tampere, with the best measure among the participating athletes.
 In the final she placed 5th, with a best of 52.98m.